CodyKurpanek/CrimeAnalysis/README.md

 # Crime Analysis and Predictive Modeling with GIS Integration
 ### The Stranger Dangers
-CODY KURPANEK, ckurp001@ucr.edu
+Cody Kurpanek, ckurp001@ucr.edu
-DEMETREOUS STILLMAN, dstil005@ucr.edu
+Demetreous Stillman, dstil005@ucr.edu
-BENJAMIN BRAVO, bbrav013@ucr.edu
+Benjamin Bravo, bbrav013@ucr.edu
-GABRIEL RUELAS, gruel007@ucr.edu
+Gabriel Ruelas, gruel007@ucr.edu
-ADHIKAR CHHIBBER, achhi002@ucr.edu
+Adhikar Chhibber, achhi002@ucr.edu
-TANEESHA SHARMA, tshar015@ucr.edu
+Taneesha Sharma, tshar015@ucr.edu
 ### BACKGROUND AND MOTIVATION
 Knowing about crime rates in certain areas is important.
 Personally, one of our group members has had their car stolen multiple times.
 It is helpful to know the crime rates in an area where you live so you can plan ahead accordingly.
 With